themikelau/flat-entropy-star/README.md

  rcore = 18.5 * solarr
  !
  !
 Choose desired stellar radius to shoot for
- Rstar = 4.3061478138863500d13 !500. * solarr
+ Rstar = 4.3061478138863500d13
  !
  !
 Desired surface pressure
- surfpres = 300. !2.374667d5
+ surfpres = 300.
  !
  !
 Adjustment factor for shooting rhofac0 = 0.01   !
 Multiplicative factor for adjusting central density
  Sfac = 0.008      !
 Additive factor for adjusting entropy
  tol = 1d-3           !
 Relative tolerance for matching surface pressure and radius to desired values !
  !
 EoS options
  ieos = 12
  ientropy = 2         !
 Include both gas and radiation entropy gamma = 5./3.     !
 Polytropic index
  gmw = 0.61821   !
 Assumed mean molecular weight
  !-----------------------------------------------------------------------------------------
 ```
-In a nutshell, specify the stellar mass and radius and the core mass and radius.
-Choose an appropriate value for the star's surface pressure, which should not be "too high" to avoid expansion.
+In a nutshell, specify the stellar mass, stellar radius, core mass, and core radius.
+An outer boundary condition is specified as the surface pressure, which should not be "too high" to avoid expansion.
 You should also specify EoS-related settings: `ieos` (equation of state type, following what Phantom uses), `ientropy` (see the `entropy` function in Phantom's `eos` module), `gamma` (polytropic index), and `gmw` (mean molecular weight, assumed to be constant throughout star).

-If may also adjust initial guesses for the central density and fixed value of specific entropy.
+You may also adjust initial guesses for the central density and fixed value of specific entropy.
 Play with these values if the code is struggling to converge onto a solution:
 ```
  !-----------------------------------------------------------------------------------------
  !
 INITIAL GUESSES